SamsungSLAV/festral/README.md

     `uri: 'http://127.0.0.1/download?file=tef-libteec-0.0.1-0.armv7l.rpm&build=c2ac26bd548e04ddd5ef5150f600172048f2fcfa_20180622210245/build_res'`
     and `Weles` will can download this package by generated link.
-* `##TEMPLATE_LATEST packagename##` - replace given filename with uri to the latest built version of the specified package if it ever been built by the `Festral`.
+* `##TEMPLATE_LATEST packagename##` - replace given filename with uri to the latest built version of the specified package if it has ever been built by the `Festral`.

     Example: `##TEMPLATE_LATEST tf##` can be replaced with `uri: 'http://127.0.0.1/download?file=tf-0.0.1-0.armv7l.rpm&build=c2ac26bd548e04ddd5ef5150f600172048f2fcfa_20180622210245/build_res'`.
-    You can push packages from other repositories built by `festral-build` to the `Weles` using this template.
+    You can push packages from other repositories built by `festral build` to the `Weles` using this template.
 * `##TEMPLATE_RPM_INSTALL_CURRENT packagename##` - install package specified
 by name on target using `rpm`.
 It is more generic replacement for